 Comparison of the Boltax III with the Boltavit II on which it was based, but which it easily surpassed in features and build quality.
 Note the 35mm film cartridge is shown for scale only, as both cameras used 'Boltax' film, a 35mm paper-backed rollfilm without perforations.

-The Gelto was a range of well-constructed 127 rollfilm cameras produced in Japan from about 1936 to 1952.
+The Gelto was a range of well-constructed 127 rollfilm cameras produced in Japan by Toakoki Seisakusho from about 1936 to 1952.
 Its design was based on the very similar Picny (see above).
 The Gelto had a collapsible lens with a helical focus mount.
 On early models the top plate had to be removed to load film, on later models the whole back would come off.
-The model with D-III shutter was introduced in 1937 and came in a variety of body coverings, including black leather, silver and gold versions.
+The most common model has a D III shutter and was introduced in 1937, it is known as the Gelto-DIII, but this name was never actually used for marketing the camera.
+It came in a variety of body coverings, including black leather, silver and gold versions.

-Black pre-war version of the Gelto with Grimmel Anastigmat 50mm f/4.5 in Gelto-DIII shutter.
-It had a problem with the helical focus mechanism because of a loose metal guide rail.
-The shutter on most Geltos have not stood the test of time well, this one works but not the B and T settings.
+Black enamel pre-war version of the Gelto with Grimmel Anastigmat 50mm f/4.5 in Gelto-DIII shutter.
+This example had a problem with the helical focus mechanism because of a loose metal guide rail, which are quite fragile.
+The shutter on most Geltos have also not stood the test of time well, this one works but not the B and T settings.

 Top view of the pre-war version of the Gelto with collapsible lens fully extended.